The Art of Desire: How Fear Shapes Our Needs and Keeps Us From Asking for What We Want

 Fear of disappointing others: Asking for what I want may make my partner feel inferior.

-Fear of guilt or shame: Some part of the human condition has taught most of us to be ashamed
+Fear of guilt or shame: Some part of the human condition has taught most of us to be ashamed about wanting things in general, but especially if they have something to do with sexuality.

 Fear of hurting our partner: Sometimes asking for what we want might feel selfish, as if we are putting our needs before our partner’s.